 The Chiringuito Experience

-No food guide to Malaga is complete without talking about the chiringuito, the beach restaurant that defines coastal Andalusian dining.
+No food guide to Málaga is complete without talking about the chiringuito, the beach restaurant that defines coastal Andalusian dining.
 Not a beach bar; something more substantial.
 Long tables in the sand, paper tablecloths, enormous portions of grilled fish, cold beer and the sound of the sea.
+The best chiringuitos have their own boat-shaped braseros with olive wood fires, where the espetero grills fish on bamboo skewers in full view of the diners.

-The ritual is important: arrive between 2–4pm (the Spanish lunch hour), order the mixed fish fry and espetos, drink very cold local beer or white wine, and plan to stay for 2 hours.
+The ritual is important: arrive between 2–4pm (the Spanish lunch hour), order the mixed fish fry and espetos, drink very cold local beer (a caña or a jarra) or white wine from the Axarquía, and plan to stay for 2 hours.
 This is not fast food.
-This is the rhythm of Mediterranean life, and it's one of the best things you'll do in Malaga.
+This is the rhythm of Mediterranean life, and it's one of the best things you'll do in Málaga.

 Malaga Coffee Culture

-Malaga has its own unique coffee ordering system that confuses every visitor.
+Málaga has its own unique coffee ordering system that confuses every visitor.
+Unlike anywhere else in Spain, coffee in Málaga is ordered by the proportion of coffee to milk, each with its own name.
 Learn these before you order:

 Solo